DiMS: Distilling Multiple Steps of Iterative Non-Autoregressive Transformers for Machine Translation: Experiments

 \subsection{Experimental Setup}

-We use the Fairseq library \citep{ott2019fairseq} for all the experiments and follow the default data splits.
-All models are transformers with encoder-decoder architecture, each having 6 layers and 512-dimensional hidden states.
+We use Fairseq~\citep{ott2019fairseq} for all the experiments and follow the default data splits.
+All models are Transformers with encoder-decoder architecture, each having 6 layers and 512-dimensional hidden states.
 Adam optimizer with inverse squared root learning rate scheduler is used along with mixed precision.
 EMA and hidden state loss are leveraged with two iterative steps of the teacher unless otherwise stated.
 We use early stopping based on single-step BLEU score on the validation set.
 The final model is the average of 5 best checkpoints.
 Dropout is disabled for the teacher and the student since empirical improvements are observed.
-We follow previous works in using the data that is distilled from an autoregressive model~\citep{gu2018non} except in Section~\ref{sec:exp-raw}.
+We conduct experiments on both the raw and distilled dataset that is obtained from an autoregressive model~\citep{gu2018non}.
 Training is done with 4 Tesla V100 GPUs (32 GB) and we report all the hyper-parameters in Section~\ref{sec:sup-hyp} of the appendix.
+The extra computational cost of distillation is a small fraction of original training.
+We report a detailed comparison in Section~\ref{sec:sup-comp} of the appendix.